stevenwaterman/stevenwaterman.github.io/_posts/2020-01-29-typescript-pick-n-mix.md

 };
 ~~~

-But we only wanted to call `contains(list, "friend")` - now we had to implement 2 methods for no reason.
+But we only wanted to call <code>contains(list, "friend")</code> - now we had to implement 2 methods for no reason.
 That's what the Interface Segregation principle was warning us about!

 Ok, so we know it's bad.